baril / sqlout

 return [ // ... 'providers' => [ // ...
 Laravel\Scout\ScoutServiceProvider::class, Baril\Sqlout\SqloutServiceProvider::class, ], ];

-Migrate your database:
+Then, migrate your database:

-php artisan sqlout:make-migration
+php artisan sqlout:make-migration php artisan migrate

-This will create a searchindex
+This will create the searchindex

 If you want to index models that belong to different connections, you need